scriptPilot/app-framework/docs/test.md

 To disable this behavior, you can set the configuration parameter *fixCodeOnBuild* to false.

-If some findings could not be fixed automatically, they will be logged to *code-findings.log* file.
+If some findings could not be fixed automatically, they are logged to *code-findings.log* file.

 ## Development Firebase rules